 Fall is here and that means windy autumn days and big storms.
 It’s a good time to check on the health of your property’s trees, especially those that are near your home.
 The National Storm Damage Center says that trees that are damaged by severe weather cause more than $1 billion in property damage in the United States each year.

-Fallen trees and broken branches damage structures, roofs, siding, windows, cars.
-They also topple power lines.
+Fallen trees and broken branches damage structures, roofs, siding, windows, and cars.
+They also toppled power lines.
 Many times tree limbs are simply too close to your roof.
 Although these branches may be healthy, they still pose a serious threat to the roof.
 Just one branch blowing in the wind and continually rubbing a roof will soon damage the shingles’ protective outer layer.
 When the top layer of the roof is compromised, leaks can occur.
 In addition, the leaves from trees that are too close to your roof can clog your gutter system, allowing rainwater to accumulate and cause leaks in your attic or other moisture damage.

 Manage Your Trees to Protect Your Property